Enfiniq/loomcal/README.md

 isSigned isnot used here!
 More about options can be read in the [SDK Documentation](/src/sdk/README.md).

 e.g. {limit: 5, offset: 5, sortBy: "startTime", sortOrder: "desc"}

 e.g. {savingRule: {timeBetweenDuplicates: -1, uniquenessFields: ["title"], onDuplicate: "update"}}

 ### Flags

+Flags are the symbol that helps you to break the sequence.

 | Flag | Description | Usage | Example |
 |------|-------------|-------|---------|
 | `-t` | Title | `-t "Meeting Title"` | `/get -t "Team Meeting"` |